 Join a Club

-If going to an organized mixer meeting seems to cringe worthy to you, joining a club is another option.
+If going to an organised mixer meeting seems to cringe worthy to you, joining a club is another option.
 Pick something you were interested in before or have always wanted to try and look for it in your new city, whether it be a sport, a band or a language class.
-The population of English speakers (or those who want to learn English) is so big in Spain that you can usually find sports classes and clubs that are in English also, if you feel your Spanish is not quite up to it yet.
+The population of English speakers (or those who want to learn English) is so big in Spain that you can usually find sports classes and clubs that are in English also if you feel your Spanish is not quite up to it yet.
 I joined everything from yoga to Zumba in Spanish (weird at first but really fun in the end).
 After trying out a plethora of different clubs, I think finally the most useful one was the most obvious one also: Spanish Evening Classes.
 Also when I first arrived, I joined an Intensive Spanish class in the mornings for a couple of weeks which I could not recommend more.
 It gives you time to adjust to the new language with the added bonus of getting to know lots of new people from around the world who you will be forced to speak in Spanish too.
 For me, these language classes were a lovely way of discovering a new place and language with the added benefit of getting to know so many other interesting people.